Dubrovnik Gay Travel

 The DJ played international dance hits and remixes all night.
 Note that this place is on the expensive side, so plan accordingly.

-As mentioned earlier, homosexual public displays of affection are not always tolerated well.
+Homosexual public displays of affection are not always tolerated well, as mentioned earlier.
 Many locals support homosexuality, but then again many do not.
 Use your judgment, especially while out in situations where people are drinking alcohol.

 Is Dubrovnik Gay Travel Safe?

 In general, Dubrovnik travel is perfectly safe.
 It’s just as safe as visiting most large European cities.
 Dubrovnik Gay travelers specifically should exercise some caution and social awareness for a few reasons.